kevinherron/opc-ua-stack/README.md

 # OPC-UA Stack

-An open-source OPC-UA stack implementation, free to OPC foundation members and non-members alike.
+A high-performance and open-source OPC-UA stack implementation.

 Maven
 --------